azwaldo/h_client-MP/README.md

 # hypo-mod

-Extending [Hypothes.is](http://hypothes.is) to connect students with lessons, teachers, and each other.
+Extending the [Hypothes.is](http://hypothes.is) annotation tool to connect students with lessons, teachers, and each other.

 ## Description

-Building modular add-ons, presenting a layer of instructional content atop the web.
-(See mock-up, below)
+Adding a layer of educational content atop the web, by importing lessons and adding messaging and presence, within the Hypothes.is browser extension.
+(See mockup, below)

 ![mashup](https://mentorsonline.net/images/pMockup-Canvas.png)